-As product people, we all know how important it is to prioritize correctly — but it’s easier said than done.
+As Product People, we all know how important it is to prioritize correctly — but it’s easier said than done.

 Issues caused by poor prioritization include simple, minor annoyances such as trying to cram too much work into too small a timeframe (we’ve all been there!).
-Yet, if these issues are happening every single time, those small stresses will turn into overwhelmed, poor quality products, and a huge amount of wasted time.
+Yet, if these issues are happening every single time, those small stresses will turn into overwhelming, poor quality products, and a huge amount of wasted time.

 So how do you solve prioritization issues… before they become an issue?

-How to master prioritization in product management
+How to master prioritization in Product Management

 Post-Its notes, models, and frameworks at the ready!
-Adhere to the following steps and you’ll be a product management master of prioritization in no time at all.
+Adhere to the following steps and you’ll be a Product Management master of prioritization in no time at all.